xlxs4/second-brain/docs/Projects/ESA Design Booster.md

 -   praise in public blame in private (not always) - PEOPLE
 -   progress is seldom linear, or apparent.
 Try to make it apparent, but have that in mind - PROJECT
 -   involve people and throw problems at them (but always be there when needed) - PEOPLE

----

--   keep minutes, have agendas, don't recycle topics, end each topic with an action, make the most out of a meeting - PROJECT
--   cross-team meetings are very important - PROJECT
--   hold concurrent sessions, frequent meetings, be transparent always - PROJECT

 ----